Matthew Krousey - Host Potter

 Kip O' Krongly, Northfield, MN

-Through my ceramic work I enjoy the process of visually wrestling with contemporary issues on beautiful daily-use objects–creating functional art that by its very nature compels repeated scrutiny.
-I work with earthenware clay, slips, underglazes, and image transfers to create colorful pieces that offer a space for joyful daily reflection.
+Through my ceramic work I enjoy the process of visually wrestling with contemporary issues on beautiful daily-use objects – creating functional art that by its very nature compels repeated scrutiny.
+I work with earthenware clay, slips, underglazes and decals I design and print to create colorful pieces that offer a space for joyful daily reflection.
 I hope with regular rotation of these pots through everyday moments, users will peel back the layers of my pots, open dialog with those who share their tables and explore how the present can influence our collective future.

 kipokrongly@gmail.com